neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 npm install express dotenv
 ```

 Add the `DATABASE_URL` environment variable to the `.env` file, which you'll use to connect to your Neon database.
-Use the connection string that you obtained from the Neon console earlier:
+Use the connection string that you obtained from the Neon Console earlier:

 ```bash
 # .env